Attendance Recovery

 Frequently Asked Questions

-- Appropriately certificated teachers who are employees of the local educational agency (LEA) supervise students in an AR classroom who are engaged in educational activities substantially equivalent to regular instruction and on standards-aligned content.
+- Appropriately certificated teachers who are employees of the LEA supervise students in an AR classroom who are engaged in educational activities substantially equivalent to regular instruction and on standards-aligned content.

-- The LEA and tracks AR attendance separately from attendance generated during the regular school day.
+- The LEA tracks AR attendance separately from attendance generated during the regular school day.

-- A student may accrue time in hourly increments over multiple sessions or multiple days to meet the applicable minimum daily minute requirement, after which the LEA may claim average daily attendance (ADA) for the AR attendance.
+- A student may accrue time in hourly increments to meet the applicable minimum daily minute requirement, after which the LEA may claim ADA from AR for any absences generated by the student.

-A day of attendance for apportionment is generated by a student once they have participated in an AR program for the minimum daily minutes that apply to the student under EC Section 46211(e)(1), and according to the following attendance accounting methods:
+A student generates a day of attendance after they have missed a day of instruction and participated in an AR program for the required number of hours under EC Section 46211(e), according to the following attendance accounting methods:

 For school districts and county offices of education